 However, an important question is whether established relations have changed.
 Some papers have examined compensation issues around the 2008-2009 financial crisis (Abudy, et al., 2023; White and Hollingsworth, 2018).
 Tung, (2011) points out the belief that perverse incentives of executives drove that crisis suggesting a compensation issue.
 Bhagat and Bolton (2014) concur and point out the value in more compensation that is delayed until after retirement.
 Tian and Yang, (2014) find bank CEOs fared much better than their firms even though the aggregate dollar amount of pay declined.
 They find evidence that CEO power increases the level of compensation.
-Fabrizi (2018) examines the connection between equity incentives and the level of securitization associated with the crisis and finds the level of contingent compensation expanded risky behaviors, consistent with pay being driven by managerial power.
-Cerasi, et al., (2020) points out significant changes in the structure of compensation following that crisis to reduce the correlation between variable compensation and short-term profit, and Handorf (2015) discusses other structural changes.
+Fabrizi (2018) examines the connection between equity incentives and the level of securitization associated with the crisis and finds the level of compensation expanded risky behaviors, consistent with pay being driven by managerial power.
+Cerasi, et al., (2020) points out significant changes in the structure of compensation and short-term profit, and Handorf (2015) discusses other structural changes.
 It appears that the 2008-2009 financial crisis did change the structure of bank CEO compensation.